Juniper/terraform-provider-mist/docs/resources/device_switch.md

 Optional:

+- `disable_port` (Boolean) Whether to disable the port when storm control is triggered
 - `no_broadcast` (Boolean) Whether to disable storm control on broadcast traffic
 - `no_multicast` (Boolean) Whether to disable storm control on multicast traffic
 - `no_registered_multicast` (Boolean) Whether to disable storm control on registered multicast traffic